 “My uncle was undergoing an operation at St.Johns hospital.
 My mom wanted to see how he was doing.
 That evening I came home early so that we could go.
 It was 730 pm, and we were suddenly on our way to the hospital.
 Suddenly, I sensed a feeling of imbalance.
 I thought the roads were bumpy, but it wasn’t, and I stopped the car on the side.

 The rear left tyre was flat.
-I was livid for a moment, say few seconds.
+I was livid for a moment, say a few seconds.
 Reality does bite hard.
 It bites me soon enough at times to calm me down quickly.

 We could manage to meet our uncle, although he wasn’t in a position to recognize us.
 Such situations cannot be explained.
 It has to be experienced; one can empathize.

 On our way back, it was 1030 in the night.
-I could sense a similar vibration and to my guess it was right, a flat tyre.
+I could sense a similar vibration, and to my guess, it was right a flat tyre.
 Again!!!